 How Does Pinterest Followers Work?

 On Pinterest, it’s better to have a lower but more engaged following.
 That’s because Pinterest will decide whether your pins are good or not, based on the early engagement of a small portion of your followers with your pins.
 So, your success on Pinterest depends quite heavily on how followers engage with your new content.

 See what Pinterest’s representative has to say about the importance of Followers and especially their quality rather than quantity (starts at 31:35, I’ve already set the timer for you anyway):

-This might work well for Pinterest marketers who promote brands or want to sell products.
-If you have an ad budget, you can start advertising your content on Pinterest as low as $0.1 per click.
+This Pinterest strategy might work well for marketers who promote brands or want to sell products.
+If you have an ad budget, you can start advertising your content on Pinterest for as low as $0.1 per click.

 I can honestly tell you though that a good Pinterest SEO strategy can bring you a lot more traffic and followers than paid clicks from Pinterest.

 17. Help Users Share Your Content on Pinterest

 The Pinterest algorithm seems to give a higher priority to Pinterest images that were saved by other users from your website compared to the pins that you created yourself.
 A higher number of shares means that your page has a higher quality and should be shown to a bigger audience.
 Top Pinterest users always have a lot of pins saved by “others” in their analytics.